Feature request #4217

 I can of course define a new attribute as volume/1000 but it would be nice to avoid this

-#1 Updated by Mayeul Kauffmann almost 8 years ago
+#1 Updated by Mayeul Kauffmann about 8 years ago

 - Priority changed from Normal to High